1. Home

 Say yes to apply a mandatory filter to this user and OK to the message that lets you know it has been set successfully.

-Now when they log in, they will only be able to see the trees etc that met the filter criteria.
+Now when they log in, they see the data that meets the filter criteria.

 If you later want to check what the user has been restricted to, click on Preview Filter.
-This will update the filter in TreePlotter to match and filter the trees etc down accordingly (see the yellow filter description drop down for a quick summary).
+This will apply the Filter in TreePlotter and the Map View/Legend/Data Table/etc. will reflect what data the user sees on their login.
+(Tip: see the yellow filter description drop down for a quick summary of the filter criteria.)

 To remove the filter from a user, click on the Remove Filter link.